 How Were Bronze-Age Swords Used?

-At Bronze Age Foundry, you can make a sword based on one found in Dublin, Ireland, from over 3,000 years ago.
+At Molten Bronze, you can make a sword based on one found in Dublin, Ireland, from over 3,000 years ago.
 Humans have clearly been making swords for a very long time, and a lot of effort, care and attention went into every one created – but how exactly were these ancient weapons used?

 The First Bronze-Age Swords